Brain Inflammation And CBG

 This cannabinoid was able to change the pathways regulated downstream of the receptor, which resulted in preventing brain cell death.
 In addition, CBG increased the number of viable (live) cells compared to the control, in all concentrations tested.

-It was shown that CBG prevents apoptosis (cell death) caused by oxidative stress.
-The condition of stress was demonstrated by an increase in nitrotyrosine levels, a well-known marker of oxidative stress involved in neurodegenerative disease.
+Doctors found that CBG prevents apoptosis (cell death) from oxidative stress.
+The condition of stress came from an increase in nitrotyrosine levels.
+This is a well-known marker of oxidative stress from neurodegenerative diseases.

 Other Studies Support These Findings